-The ACT-AD trial and the related open-label extension for ACT-AD participants was and are supported by a grant from the National Institute on Aging of the National Institutes of Health under Award Number R01AG06268.
+The ACT-AD trial and the related open-label extension for ACT-AD participants were supported by a grant from the National Institute on Aging of the National Institutes of Health under Award Number R01AG06268.
 The information presented is solely the responsibility of Athira and does not necessarily represent the official views of the National Institutes of Health.